4d/docs/website/translated_docs/es/Desktop/building.md

 #### Current version

 Used to indicate the current version number for the application generated.
 You may then accept or reject connections by client applications according to their version number.
-The interval of compatibility for client and server applications is set using specific [XML keys](#build-application-settings)).

-#### Data linking mode

-This option lets you choose the linking mode between the merged application and the local data file.
+El intervalo de compatibilidad de las aplicaciones del cliente y del servidor se define mediante el uso de [llaves XML](#build-application-settings) específicas).

 #### Data linking mode